 (7.1) The 1890 Research and Extension performance levels and trends for the key measures of mission accomplishment/product and service performance that are important to the targeted audience is exemplified by the success stories and impact statements of the programs/activities as well as research bulletins that document the findings of years of study.
-There was an increase in the agricultural numbers from last year.
-The Small Farm Project conducted 241 workshops/trainings on estate planning, land-use, alternative farm enterprises, risk education, etc. Technical assistance was provided to eight Small Farm Co-Operatives.
+The agricultural numbers illustrated an increase over last year for the services provided.
+The Small Farm Assistance and Outreach Program had direct contact with 3340 individuals.
+The agents conducted 213 workshops/trainings on estate planning, land-use, alternative farm enterprises, risk education, etc. A total of 2905 attendees completed workshops/trainings.
+One thousand nine hundred sixty-six participants reported gaining knowledge from the services provided.
+Of the participants served, 222 reported a profit gain.
+Technical assistance was provided to eight Small Farm Co-Operatives.
 In order to expose participants to emerging ideas and opportunities in agriculture, four on-farm demonstrations were held.
 After review of the surveys/evaluations, small farm agents were able to partner with other agencies and entities to address the issues identified by past participants.
 As a result, a dramatic increase in the number of workshops was offered and attended by the small farm community.
 1890 Extension agents, in collaboration with their small farmers, held an "Eat Fresh Farmers Market" on the campus of SC State University.
-Vegetables, fruits, etc. were displayed and available for purchase.
+Vegetables, fruits, etc., were displayed and available for purchase.
+The "Eat Fresh Market" has become an annual event because of its success of selling quality products and purchasing fresh fruits and vegetables.

 The 1890 Extension agents will continue to monitor and follow-up on workshops/trainings that would be beneficial to the farmers and other participants involved in the program.
 Farmers will continue to be introduced to the latest techniques in the farming industry designed to increase their farming income potential.
 The results will also assist in providing and substantiating program impact.
-The agricultural plan of work was shared with the State Coordinator for the Small Farm Program and the team to use as a planning guide for programming, delivery and assessment.
+The agricultural plan of work was shared with the State Director for the Small Farm Program and the team to use as a planning guide for programming, delivery and assessment.